carallon/io-module-developer-guide/source/guide/module-instances.rst

 Sets the value of status variable with key ``key`` to ``value``.
 If the module instance has no status variable with ``key``, or ``value`` is not convertible to the status variable's type, this function does nothing.

+|

 Status variables are initialized with empty string values.
 If default values are required, they must be explicitly set in the instance script, such as in the ``initialize`` handler.

-The current values of status variables will be periodically reported to the web interface and Cloud, allowing remote users to monitor the status of IO modules.
+The current values of status variables will be periodically reported to the web interface and Cloud, allowing remote users to monitor the status of IO module instances.

 Triggers
 ========